 Defense Budget Cuts and Non-Traditional Threats to US Strategy: An Update

-The briefing analyzes the pattern of cuts in recent, ongoing, and possible future defense and national security spending that affects the US and its ability to project power and aid its friends and allies.
-It shows, however, that this is only part of the story:
+This briefing analyzes the pattern of cuts in recent, ongoing, and possible future defense and national security spending that affects the US and its ability to project power and aid its friends and allies.
+Understanding these trends is essential now more than ever, and this briefing demonstrates that:

 - The US may not face peer threats in the near to mid term, but it faces a wide variety of lesser threats that make maintaining effective military forces, foreign aid, and other national security programs a vital national security interest.